What does elder care really cost?

 Where does PlainElderCare get its data?

-Data comes from CMS (Centers for Medicare & Medicaid Services) quality ratings for nursing homes and home health agencies, combined with CareScout and Genworth cost surveys for senior care pricing across all care types.
+Data comes from CMS (Centers for Medicare & Medicaid Services) quality ratings for nursing homes and home health agencies, combined with the CareScout Cost of Care Survey for senior care pricing across all care types.

 What types of senior care does PlainElderCare cover?